networknt/light-doc/content/tutorial/eventuate/todo-list/rest-command.md

 ```

-Since we are going to create some eventuate class instances from interfaces.
-Let's create a
-service.yml under resources/config folder.
+Since we are going to create some eventuate class instances from interfaces, let's create a service.yml under resources/config folder.

 ```yaml
 singletons: